GameServerManagers/LinuxGSM-Docs/Home.md

 The [Linux Game Server Managers](http://gameservermanagers.com/) are command line tools for quick, simple deployment and management of various dedicated game and voice comm servers.

 <h2>Hassle Free Dedicated Servers</h2>
 Game servers traditionally are not easy to manage yourself.
 Admins often have to spend hours just messing around trying to get there server working.
-LGSM is designed to be a simple as possible allowing Admins to spend less time on management and more time on the fun stuff.
+LGSM is designed to be a simple as possible allowing admins to spend less time on management and more time on the fun stuff.

 <h2>Main features</h2>
 <ul>